Anupriya1906/Instagram-User-Analysis-Using-MySQL/README.md

 A) Marketing : The marketing team wants to launch some campaigns since they need help with the following
 1. Rewarding Most Loyal Users : People who have been using the platform for the longest time.

-   Q? - Find the 5 oldest users of the Instagram from the database provided.
+   Q1? - Find the 5 oldest users of the Instagram from the database provided.
-3.
+2. Remind Inactive Users to Start Posting : By sending them promotional emails to post their first photo

+   Q2? - Find the users who have never posted a single photo on Instagram